Ultrasound

 In 2010, I discovered ultrasound and dedicated my veterinary career to that one goal.
 With the help of the late Dr. Sherm Mathey and the radiology staff at Lackland AFB, I became skilled in ultrasound.

-I also work very closely with Dr. Victoria McEwen, chief radiologist at Lighthouse Radiology in Florida.
+For the past 3 years, I have been working very closely with Dr. Victoria McEwen, chief radiologist at Lighthouse Radiology in Florida.
+Dr. McEwen reads all my abdominal scans and radiographs.

-My most recent training was working with Dr. Adam Kane a boarded cardiologist with Gulf Coast Veterinary Telemed.
-I have become very proficient at performing a comprehensive echo, including measurements, color doppler and spectral doppler using continuous wave and pulse wave.
+Most of my early echocardiography training was with Dr. Adam Kane a boarded cardiologist who was with Gulf Coast Veterinary Telemed at the time.
+Adam was responsible for training me to become very proficient with comprehensive echoes, including measurements, color doppler and spectral doppler using continuous wave and pulse wave.

 Case Images